WHO urges Caribbean countries to invest in eliminating hepatitis

 In 2016, it said around 14 per cent of individuals with Hepatitis C have been diagnosed, while less than one per cent have been treated in Latin America and the Caribbean.

 “No one should die from hepatitis.
-We have the tools to save lives – a cure for hepatitis C, effective treatment for hepatitis B,” said Marcos Espinal, PAHO's Director of the Communicable Diseases and Environmental Determinants of Health.
+We have the tools to save lives — a cure for hepatitis C, effective treatment for hepatitis B,” said Marcos Espinal, PAHO's director of the Communicable Diseases and Environmental Determinants of Health division.

-“There is no question that the Americas have had substantial success in infant vaccination against hepatitis B which will save millions of lives.
+“There is no question that the Americas have had substantial success in infant vaccination against hepatitis B, which will save millions of lives.
 But this alone is not enough.
-Immunization cannot help those already infected with hepatitis B, and no vaccine exists for hepatitis C.
+Immunisation cannot help those already infected with hepatitis B, and no vaccine exists for hepatitis C.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive